junxit/us-congress-bills-112/bill.md

 In this Act:

 - **(1)** *OCS Planning Area* Any reference to an OCS Planning Area means such Outer Continental Shelf Planning Area as specified by the Department of the Interior as of January 1, 2012.
-- **(2)** *Proposed Oil and Gas Leasing Program (2012–2017)* The term Proposed Final Outer Continental Shelf Oil & Gas Leasing Program (2012–2017) means such plan as transmitted to the Speaker of the House and President of the Senate on June 28, 2012.
+- **(2)** *Proposed Final Outer Continental Shelf Oil & Gas Leasing Program (2012-2017)* The term Proposed Final Outer Continental Shelf Oil & Gas Leasing Program (2012–2017) means such program as transmitted to the Speaker of the House and President of the Senate on June 28, 2012.

 ## § 3.
 Requirement to implement Proposed Oil and Gas Leasing Program (2012–2017)